benjaminion/upgrading-ethereum-book/src/book.md

 e4 748300000000000066e9000000000000c868010000000000
 ```

 The first thing to notice is that the `attesting_indices` list is variable size, so it is represented in Part&nbsp;1 by an offset pointing to where the actual data is.
 In this case, at `0xe4` bytes (228 bytes) from the start of the serialised data.
 The actual length of the list can be calculated as the length of the whole string (252 bytes) minus 228 bytes (the start of the list) divided by 8 bytes, one per element.
-Thus we recover our list of three validator indices.
+And so, we recover our list of three validator indices.

 All the remaining items are fixed size, and are encoded in-place, including recursively encoding the fixed size `AttestationData` object, and its fixed size `Checkpoint` children.